danieloakman/web-scraping/README.md

 # Web Scraping

-Collection of web-scraping lambda functions and utilies related to that.
+Collection of web-scraping lambda functions, utilies and scripts.